 Platforms Unreal Engine vs Unity 3D

 The more platform access you have, the more you increase your customer base.
-Let’s see which engines offers you what.
+Let’s see which engines offer the best in terms of platform coverage:

 Unreal Engine: iOS, Android, VR, Linux, Windows PC, Mac OS X, SteamOS, HTML5, Xbox One, and PS4.